Non-normality and dissipation in Markovian quantum dynamics: Implications for quantum simulation: Classes of quantum dynamical systems

 \section{Classes of quantum dynamical systems}

 The framework introduced in Sec.~\ref{sec:formalism} provides a natural way to organize quantum dynamical generators according to their dissipative strength and degree of nonnormality.
-In this section, we illustrate this structure by examining representative dynamical classes and selected canonical examples where appropriate.
+In this section, we illustrate this structure by examining representative dynamical classes and selected illustrative examples where appropriate.
+Several of the examples discussed below can be viewed as limiting cases of a driven dissipative qubit with dephasing and relaxation, illustrating how different dynamical regimes emerge from the relative scaling of coherent and dissipative processes.

 While the classification defined by $(\delta,\eta)$ is complete at the level of these scalar quantities, the interior region $\delta>0,\ \eta>0$ encompasses a wide variety of qualitatively distinct dynamics and does not admit a full classification in terms of these quantities alone.
 Nevertheless, the extremal and boundary cases already capture important physical regimes and provide useful intuition for the role of dissipation and nonnormality.